DuxfordSBD/duxfordsbd.github.io/participating/adult-rules.md

 * All participants MUST wear their team number on their chest – clearly visible
 * All participants are responsible for their own safety and their team member’s.
 They are responsible for their vehicles at all times and must be aware of other people and vehicles on the route
 * There will be awards for Best Fancy Dress, Best Soap Box Construction, Race Winners and Runners Up
-* There are team prizes for 1st place of £50, 2nd place of £30 and 3rd place of £15

 These rules are in addition to the [General Rules][1].